-49. Reporting refers to the documents that are to be produced from database queries in order to comply with both internal and external information requirements.

-50. All information presented to the user must be able to be printed or exported in the most common formats to ensure integration and data exchange with other application environments.
-Therefore, the main feature of the reporting tool is the availability of a visual editor that allows you to create reports easily and intuitively and the ability to export documents in various formats (.pdf, .html, .doc, .rtf, .txt, .xls, .csv).

-51. The reporting system allow Contracting parties to produce their own reports for policy makers.
+- Reporting refers to data products and documents that are to be produced from database queries in order to comply with both internal and external information requirements. - All information presented to the user must be printable or exported in the most common formats to ensure integration and data exchange with other application environments.
+Therefore, the main feature of the reporting tool is the availability of a visual editor that allows you to create reports easily and intuitively and the ability to export documents in various formats (.pdf, .html, .doc, .rtf, .txt, .xls, .csv). - 38 The reporting system allow Contracting Parties to produce their own reports for policy makers.